Olaowo5/PythonData/README.md

-# PythonData
+#  Programming Language Research Project
-Python Data Read
+Using Python for Reading and Presenting Data from a Dataset in a Graphical User Interface (GUI), Enabling Editing and Saving Functionality.